nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. CoDoc shows a list of persons
 3. User requests to find people in the list based on a given attribute
-4. AddressBook displays the list of filtered people
+4. CoDoc displays the list of filtered people

    Use case ends.